zenderock/servelink-app/README.md

 ### Production

-Run `./scripts/prod/update.sh` and select whether you want to update the app container, the worker containers, the [access list](#sign-in-access-control) or the runners (Docker images that match the runtimes).
+Run `./scripts/prod/update.sh` and select whether you want to update the app container, the worker containers, the [access list](#sign-in-access-control) or the runners (Docker images the deployments run on).

 For containers, it will run a blue-green update process via Ansible (no downtime).
 For the worker containers specifically, this may take a while as it waits for all active jobs to be finished before cleaning up the old container.